 That's true!
 St Petersburg in our opinion deserves to be known also for its incredible variety of restaurants.
 From cafeteria-style to local or international restaurants, as well as first class fine dining restaurants, here you've plenty of choices when it come to eat and drink.

-My taste buds are open for new menus as well!☺
+My taste buds are now open for new menus as well, I hope yours too!☺

 We have been almost in every of the St Petersburg restaurants listed on this section.
 And, more or less we had always a good experience in terms of food, price, and service.
 Of course we are just two regular people, so we don't have high expectations when going out for dinner or lunch.

-Among all the restaurants we've visited so far, our favorite ones, so those we would like to recommend, are the following: Russian Vodka Room n.1, Mamalyga, Stroganoff Steakhouse, Ukrop, Limoncello, and Masha and Bear.
+Among all the restaurants we've visited so far, our favorite ones, so those we like to recommend, are the following: Russian Vodka Room n.1, Stroganoff Steakhouse, Ukrop, Limoncello, La Celletta, Mamalyga, and Masha and Bear.